matthewstortini/tmux-stortini/README.md

   - `Alt-j` resize down by 5
   - `Alt-k` resize up by 5
   - `Alt-l` resize right by 5
+- Seamless pane navigation and resizing between tmux and Neovim using **smart-splits.nvim**
 - Reload binding:
   - `prefix + r` reloads `~/.tmux.conf` and shows a confirmation message
 - Catppuccin-themed status line with a minimal layout